 Miranda House pioneered science education for women at the University of Delhi when it started its B.Sc.
-Honours (Botany) course in 1948.
-The course not only includes a study of diversity of plants and their economic importance but also offers a comprehensive overview of molecular biology, genetics, biochemistry, cell biology, microbiology, biotechnology and bioinformatics.
+Honours programmes in 1948.
+The B.Sc.
+Honours Botany course includes a study of diversity of plants and their economic importance but also offers a comprehensive overview of molecular biology, genetics, biochemistry, cell biology, microbiology, biotechnology and bioinformatics.
 Botany, along with its allied branches, provides employment opportunities in research and educational institutes, pharmacy, agriculture, horticulture and forestry.
-Over the years, the Department of Botany has produced a large number of dedicated scientists, teachers and those who excelled in other areas.
+Over the years, the Department of Botany has produced a large number of dedicated scientists, teachers and those who have excelled in other areas.
 The Department maintains a Museum, Herbarium, Departmental Library, Tissue Culture facility and a Botanical Garden.
 The Department also organizes excursions for students.
-The Department of Botany has an active Botanical Society, Antheia which organizes lectures by distinguished academicians and scientists.
+It has an active Botanical Society, Antheia which organizes lectures by distinguished academicians and scientists.
 The society also facilitates participation of students in various activities across colleges of University of Delhi.
-The Department of Botany is a recipient of grants by DBT under Star College Scheme and is also involved in two University of Delhi Innovation Projects.
+The Department of Botany is a recipient of grants by DBT under Star College Scheme and the University of Delhi Innovation Projects Scheme.

-Dr. Sushma Moitra Dr. Janaki Subramanyan Dr. Madhu Bajaj Dr. Saloni Bahri Dr. Rashmi Shakya Dr. Elangbam Geetanjali Dr. Deepali
+Dr. Janaki Subramanyan

+Dr. Rashmi Shakya Dr. Madhu Bajai Dr. Elangbam Geetanjali

+Dr. Saloni Bahri Dr. Deepali